 If necessary, configure your proxy URL on the Generator Page following the guide on Residential Proxies Setup.
 Your proxy URL should be in this format:Replace

-with your ZenRows proxy credentials.3
+<YOUR_USERNAME> and <YOUR_PASSWORD> with your ZenRows proxy credentials.Troubleshooting

-Here are some common issues you may encounter when using ZenRows Residential Proxies with Pythonrequests
+Here are some common issues you may encounter when using ZenRows Residential Proxies with Pythonrequests.

 Incorrect Credentials